 Case in point, the Detroit bankruptcy.
 Detroit cannot meet its pension obligations and faces declining tax revenues that present little future hope it will be able to.
-The emergency manager in charge of Detroit has proposed cutting pension benefits to 16 cents on the dollar as part of its bankruptcy filing.
+Detroit retirees are projected to get just 13 cents on the dollar as part of its bankruptcy filing.
 The State of Michigan had previously said it would back its municipalities, however, once a municipality goes to bankruptcy – all bets are off.

 Public pensions, which once seemed invincible, no longer are.
 That’s a big problem for those who count on those benefits in retirement.
 And solutions need to be put in place.

 Meanwhile, if you are a member of a public pension, do as much as you can to protect yourself by saving for retirement outside of your pension.